Year 12 English as an Additional Language Units 3 and 4

 Overview

-In Unit 4 Reading and comparing texts, you will explore the meaningful connections between Ransom and The Queen.
-In Presenting argument, you will build on your understanding of both the analysis and construction of texts that attempt to influence audiences and practise performing your own persuasive presentations.
+In reading and responding to texts, you will explore the text Requiem for a Beast by Matt Ottley.
+In analysing argument, you will build on your understanding of both the analysis and construction of texts that attempt to influence audiences.
+You will analyse written, visual and audio-visual persuasive texts.
+You will perform your own persuasive oral presentation.
 Students who complete Year 12 English as an Additional Language will improve their ability to think clearly; and express themselves orally and in writing.
 They will also be perceptive about the influence of today’s media.

 Who is it for?